CyberMind-FR/cybermind-fr.github.io/source/_posts/en/MochaBin-5G-GlobalScaleTechnologies-First-Flash.md

 </details>

 <details>
-  <summary>Click to expand first login to factory Ubuntu with some few commands...</summary>
+  <summary>Click to expand first login to OpenWrt with some few commands...</summary>
 ```
 BootROM - 2.03
 Starting CP-0 IOROM 1.07